ChangLab/ATACPrimerTool/README.md

 ## Installing

-This repo uses [pypiper](https://github.com/epigen/pypiper) to run a pipeline for a single sample, and [looper](https://github.com/epigen/looper) to handle multi-samples job submission for a project.
+This repo uses [pypiper](https://github.com/epigen/pypiper) to run the pipeline.
 You can do a user-specific install of both like this:

 ```
 pip install --user https://github.com/epigen/pypiper/zipball/master